 Choosing your Chromebook

 There are a vast number of Chromebooks to choose from today, from kids Chromebooks to business Chromebooks and everything in between.
-Thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a regular or casual user looking for a secondary machine or a power-use looking for something to dual-boot Ubuntu for you and and Chrome OS for your kids homework assignments.
+Thankfully, most of them have enough RAM to keep you and your machine working well, whether you're a casual user looking for a secondary machine or a power-user looking for something to dual-boot Ubuntu for you and and Chrome OS for your kids homework assignments.

 4GB is enough

-I have used the Duet and a dozen other 4GB Chromebooks as my daily driver over the last three years and can tell you firsthand that 4GB of RAM is all she needs to get her work done on this compact Chromebook, which she uses anywhere and everywhere her days take her.
+I have used the Duet and a dozen other 4GB Chromebooks as my daily driver over the last three years and can tell you firsthand that 4GB of RAM is all I needs to get work done on this compact Chromebook, which I use everywhere.
 Whether you need to get a term paper done or just need to kill some time with solitaire and Twitter, 4GB of RAM is more than enough most of the time.

 This sleek Chromebook has 8GB RAM and a lovely 14-inch screen for split screening your team's victory and finishing expense reports no matter where you and your Wi-Fi are.
 This is also one of the few Chromebooks to offer a backlit keyboard, which makes it perfect for long nights and dim offices.